Comparison guide

 Choose the app built for the whole money story

-If your main problem is group expense splitting, Splitwise may be the right tool.
-If your problem is an ongoing balance, partial repayments, awkward follow-ups, family reimbursements, or keeping the full history clear, You Owe Me is built for that.
+If your main problem is a collaborative group ledger where everyone adds expenses, Splitwise may still be the right tool.
+If your problem is splitting shared costs into per-person balances, tracking a Group Payback until everyone pays, handling partial repayments, sending awkward follow-ups, managing family reimbursements, or keeping the full history clear, You Owe Me is built for that.

 Updated